Citation styles and academic writing help

 Cornell University offers a very concise, well-designed site explaining how to avoid plagiarism or the incorrect appropriating of published information.
 Clear and direct definitions lead you step-by-step through their site, and they also provide a set of exercises or a simple self-test that you can use as a “guest.”
 To reach Cornell’s plagiarism site, click HERE.

 How do you evaluate a website to determine whether its content is reliable?
 A vast amount of information is published online, but it’s not always easy to tell if the source is credible or not.
-A useful site explaining how to do this, with many examples and illustrations, can be found HERE.
+Some useful sites explaining how to do this are provided by Cornell, BYU, Georgetown and EasyBib.